NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/delivery-times.md

 We use NHS Notify's standard postage as our default for letters.
 Most letters get delivered 3 business days after they're dispatched.

-To find out delivery times for business class and 1st class letters, visit the <a href="https://www.royalmail.com/receiving/delivery-times" target="_blank">Royal Mail website (opens in a new tab)</a>.
+To find out delivery times for business class and first class letters, visit the <a href="https://www.royalmail.com/receiving/delivery-times" target="_blank">Royal Mail website (opens in a new tab)</a>.

 [Learn more about letters]({% link pages/about/letters.md %}).